 Need fast answers?
 See Unknown Equivalencies FAQs

-Unknown Equivalencies functionality is restricted to Transfer Specialists only.
+NOTE: Unknown Equivalencies functionality is restricted to Transfer Specialists only

-The Unknown Equivalencies option under the Institution menu provides a way for schools to troubleshoot "unknown" equivalencies.
-Unknown equivalencies are equivalencies that have no clear transfer articulation rules associated with them.
+The Unknown Equivalencies functionality provides a way for schools to troubleshoot "unknown" equivalencies--those equivalencies with no clear transfer articulation rules associated with them.
 The proactive Transfer Specialist can study the list of unknown equivalencies, make rules to rectify them, and (under ideal circumstances) this page will be empty.

-From the Rules Management menu, select Unknown Equivalencies from the drop-down:
+From the Rule Management menu, select Unknown Equivalencies from the drop-down:

-Because the generated list of unknown equivalencies (in order of decreasing Count) may be quite extensive, Transferology provides several methods of managing the data, including page navigation and sorting/filtering.
+Because the list of unknown equivalencies may be quite extensive, Transferology provides several methods of managing the display, including pagination and filtering.

 Only 1 Count per unique user.

-Use the First (), Previous (), and Next () buttons located above the courses table to navigate through the content, page-by-page.
+Use the First (), Previous (), and Next () buttons located above/below the list of courses to navigate through the content, page-by-page.

-Apply and clear filters using the Apply () and Clear ( or ) buttons.
+Apply/clear keywords and filters using the Apply () and Clear Filters ( ) buttons.
 After adjusting any filter, click Apply to activate the filter.

-Be careful to spell the specific course name or school correctly or it will not be returned once the filter is applied.
+NOTE: Be careful to correctly spell the specific course name/school correctly, otherwise it will not be returned as a match once the filter is applied.